open-craft/openedx-course-enrollment-audit/README.rst

 Purpose
 *******

-The purpose of this plugin is to optimize the tracking and auditing of manual enrollments in Open edX courses by:
+This plugin optimizes the tracking and auditing of manual enrollments in Open edX courses by:

-1. Parsing and storing JSON data from the ``reason`` field in the ``ManualEnrollment`` model.
+1. Parsing and storing JSON data from the ``reason`` field of the ``ManualEnrollment`` model.
 2. Ensuring that each ``enrolled_email`` and ``course_id`` pair is unique.

 Getting Started